Hezbollah leader says his group must retaliate for suspected Israeli strike in Beirut

 Almost every day this week, strikes have hit in and around Khan Younis’ Al Amal Hospital and a hospital run by the Palestinian Red Crescent, killing dozens of people, the OCHA said.

+Martin Griffiths, the U.N. humanitarian chief, said in a statement Friday that the humanitarian community is facing an “impossible mission” of supporting more than 2 million people in Gaza while aid workers are killed, communications blackouts continue, roads are damaged and truck convoys carrying vital supplies shot at.
+Gaza’s handful of partially functioning hospitals are overwhelmed and infectious diseases are spreading, he said.

-Meanwhile, Israeli bombardment has continued around the territory.
+Israeli bombardment continued around the territory.
 At least 13 people were killed when an apartment building was leveled in Maghazi refugee camp in central Gaza, hospital officials said.

 In Rafah, at Gaza’s southernmost end, relatives and friends wept over the bodies of six people killed in a strike on a house overnight, including three children.